IDMNYU/web-studio-FA15/assignments/ws1fa15_project_plan.md

 # MIDTERM SELF-ASSESSMENT

-*As a pdf, direct message to deangela on Slack.*
+*Email your assessment as a PDF to me at teaching@chootka.com*

 Critically analyze/evaluate your visual foundation process and how it is has changed over the course of the semester.
 * What are you learning?